models#

 - models.register_model(name)[source]#

-Differently from the register_dataset and register_backbone functions, this decorator does not infer the arguments from the signature of the class.
+- Decorator to register a ContinualModel.
+The decorator should be used on a class that inherits from ContinualModel.
+The registered model can be accessed using the get_model function and can include additional keyword arguments to be set during parsing. - Differently from the register_dataset and register_backbone functions, this decorator does not infer the arguments from the signature of the class.
 Instead, to define model-specific arguments, you should define the get_parser function in the model class, which should return a parser with the additional arguments.